gumpshroom/hccs-svn/README.md

 Read www.reddit.com/r/kol/wiki/guides/iloath_hccs if you have clip arts

+You just need some perm, but more increase your chances.

-Read www.reddit.com/r/kol/wiki/guides/iloath_hccs2 if you dont You need some perms to 2day, as well as oven(cheap), Peppermint Rhino(cheap) and Salsa de las Epocas recipe(you get it eventually with VIP)
+Read www.reddit.com/r/kol/wiki/guides/iloath_hccs2 if you dont

+You need more perms, some item%, as well as oven(cheap), Peppermint Rhino(cheap) and Salsa de las Epocas recipe(you get it eventually with VIP)

 (Partially) Supported IOTM: